lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - Use S3 server-side encryption with customer provided key.
 ```

-> KMS-managed CMK: key will be sent to AWS
+> [!NOTE] KMS-managed CMK: key will be sent to AWS
 >
 > Server-side encryption: unencrypted data will be sent to AWS
 >